pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 8

-Insert the OLED holder with the OLED display into the plug by gently rocking it back and forth till its fully inserted
+Insert the OLED holder with the OLED display into the plug by gently rocking it back and forth till it's fully inserted.

 <img src="HAT_install_OLED_holder.jpg" width="400" />

 # Step 8a

-Install plastic spacer
+Install plastic spacer.

 <img src="HAT_install_plastic spacer.jpg" width="400" />

 # Step 9

-Install the screws and bolts to secure the fan, it does not matter the orientation of the fan, push or pulling air will result in the same behavior, its personal preference
+Install the screws and bolts to secure the fan, it does not matter the orientation of the fan, push or pulling air will result in the same behavior, its personal preference.

 <img src="HAT_install_fan_to_top.jpg" width="400" />

 # Step 10

-Insert the fan leads and align Red with positive and Black with negative
+Insert the fan leads and align Red with positive and Black with negative.

 <img src="HAT_install_fan_to_HAT_board.jpg" width="400" />